 The COVID-19 outbreak is a difficult time for Maine and the country, and it can be especially frightening for people who are struggling with mental health or substance use challenges.
 As state and federal policy makers respond to this crisis, the Alliance will advocate for Mainers with behavioral health challenges, and the provider community that serves them in our behavioral health safety net, to ensure their needs are receiving the attention they deserve.
 The Alliance will be gathering links to resources, best practices, and guidance for service provision and adaptation as we move through this troubling time.

 Update on MaineCare’s COVID-19 Policy Changes and Guidance: Please note that MaineCare’s temporary policy changes and guidance related to COVID-19 response are approved for the duration of the federal Public Health Emergency (PHE), which is declared by Health and Human Services Secretary Azar.
 A PHE declaration lasts until the Secretary declares that the PHE no longer exists or upon the expiration of the 90-day period beginning on the date the Secretary declared a PHE exists, whichever occurs first.
 The Secretary may extend the PHE declaration for subsequent 90-day periods for as long as the PHE continues to exist, and may terminate the declaration whenever he determines that the PHE has ceased to exist.
-The federal public health emergency is able to be in effect through July 25, 2020, and could be renewed at that time.
-The Department is working on guidance to providers about what this will mean for temporary COVID-related policy changes if the emergency period is not extended beyond July 25, 2020.
+The federal public health emergency has been extended to be in effect through October 24, 2020, and could be renewed at that time.

 The Alliance will be continuously updating this page as information becomes available.